nc-minibbs/mbbs/docs/data-pipeline.md

 participants have provided stop-level records.
 When possible, this data is used to disaggregate route-level checklists.

+`survey-events`
+: complete listing of years/route/stop where an observation was made.

 `taxonomy`
 : The
 [eBird taxonomy](https://support.ebird.org/en/support/solutions/articles/48000837816-the-ebird-taxonomy)